To continue from the previous post I want to continue with “A Horse Needs to Move on”.

 2. The understanding and correct usage of hands and the principle of contact,

 3. The proper placement of your feet,

 4. The proper usage of your leg and its overall function,

 5. Proper use of your body and the correct signals that need to be sent to the horse through contact in the area of the back,

 6. The correct mental projection of the rider, and

 7. The attitude of the rider during the whole process.

 The one thing that most riders go through is fear and when you do not know how to control that fear and allow it to overtake either the horse or the rider it becomes a great danger to both.
-Understand that the horse will get its confidence from the rider; consequently it will also have fear relayed to it by the same manner.
-That is why it is very important for the rider to be in control of their emotions at all times when on the back of a horse, and that ability comes from education, knowledge and experience.
+Understand that the horse will get its confidence from the rider; consequently, it will also have fear relayed to it in the same manner.
+That is why it is very important for the rider to be in control of their emotions at all times when on the back of a horse, and that ability comes from education, knowledge, and experience.